nirupamkumar/AR-Unity-Project/README.md

 **Augmented Relaity University Project: Idea here is to add controls to the vechicles once they appear on the markers.**

-> AR SDK (Vuforia Engine)
-> Git LFS (large file storage) implementation.

 ###### Features

-- Three image markers to track three Different vehicle models.
+- AR SDK : (Vuforia Engine).
+- Git LFS (large file storage) implementation.

 ###### Input (to control the vechicles)